Department of Mathematics

 Here are some details about our rules and expectations.

-- You must bring a 3-ring binder dedicated to the Fresno Math Circle with you to every meeting.
+- You should bring a 3-ring binder dedicated to the Fresno Math Circle with you to every meeting.
 This binder will be used to file your materials and/or worksheets handed out at the meeting.

 - Do your best to attend every Math Circle meeting.
 It is understood that sometimes participants may miss a meeting due to an illness, emergency, or family travel, but we ask that you please notify us of any absences.
 Due to a long waiting list, participants may be dropped from the roster after two unexcused absences or if they miss more than four meetings in any semester.